tydo83/calc-you-later-backend/README.md

 ### Tips and Tricks

 * Note that the numbers are being passed in as strings, but the return value should be in numbers.
 What's more, some of the math may be funky if you try to do the math while they're still strings.
 Be sure to look into how to convert a string to a number in JavaScript!
 * `if/else` chains and `switch` are good ways to check which operation you were passed.
-But there are other ways to do it as well!
+But whether you use those or another operation-checking method, you'll definitely want to branch your logic based on the contents of that string.